Skip to main content

 • Email

-The primary way to contact the Mitigation Action Facility is via the email address provided.
+It is possible to contact the Mitigation Action Facility via the email address provided.
 In this case, at least the email address but also any other personal user data transmitted with the email (e.g. family and given name, address) as well as the information contained in the email are stored solely for the purpose of contacting the user and processing the request.

 The legal basis for the processing of data in connection with email communication is Article 6 (1) e GDPR.

-Personal data is used for the purpose of processing the subscription to each respective newsletter.
-The data is processed and used exclusively for sending the newsletter.
+Personal data is used for the purpose of processing the respective subscription to the newsletter.
+The data will be processed and used exclusively for sending the newsletters.
+When registering for the newsletter, the data from the input mask is transmitted to us.

-After entering the email address, users receive an email containing a link for confirming the authenticity of the address and the subscription (‘double opt-in’).
-If users do not confirm the registration by clicking on the link contained in the email, the data is deleted immediately.
+After entering the e-mail address, users will receive an e-mail with a confirmation link to confirm the authenticity of the address and the subscription (“double opt-in”).
+If you do not confirm the registration by clicking on the link in this e-mail, the data will be deleted immediately.

-The legal basis for the processing of data in connection with the dispatch of newsletters is their consent in accordance with Article 6 (1) a GDPR.
+The legal basis for the processing of the data transmitted in the course of sending the newsletter is your consent in accordance with Art.
+6 (1) a GDPR.

-The newsletter subscription can be cancelled at any time.
-If the subscription is cancelled, all personal data is deleted from our database.
+The subscription to the newsletter can be revoked at any time.
+If the subscription is cancelled, all personal data will be deleted from our database.

 5. Processing of personal data in connection with social network use